 If you experience black strips lasting longer than six miles seek immediate mechanical attention and replace your RB Racing components with stock ones.
 Continued use can cause loss of licenses, premature tire wear, and infuriate your competition.
 Bonneville Salt Flats...where we prove our products...and have done so for more than 30 years.

 Mike Geokan's Bonneville Harley...30 years of RB Racing Turbos

 Can you take your 250 hp Harley race bike and cruise around to thank the people who have helped you set records?
 It takes a lot of people to build a bike from scratch and to support a race effort....
 Painters, welders, fabricators, engine specialists, fellow club members, and even professional dancers like Salina.
 You never do it alone and if you don't take the time to thank those who helped out it's going to be a cold lonely night with you and your time slip to keep you warm.

-Mike Geokan's world record holding RB Racing Turbocharged Harley Davidson is featured in a new video.
-For more pictures on Mike's bike at Bonneville and for pictures of his new bike go to our Hot News section.
+Mike Geokan's world record holding RB Racing Turbocharged Harley Davidson is featured in an old video.

 Wastegate: $10,000.00 down and many more dollars to go

 Pictured above are some of our investment cast stainless steel Boost Master wastegate bases.
 The first one costs $10,000.00 but they get cheaper after that.
 The wax pattern is to the left.
 We machined a prototype, picture on the right and then went to investment castings.
 All CNC machined billet parts.